 Lest we get carried away in wonderment, let’s think once again for just a minute about how we think.
 Later I’ll shed some light on some surprising things such as: how long we’ve fractured the Earth to release hydrocarbons (oil and gas) and for what purposes, where we’ve found hydrocarbons before we began to drill for them deep in the Earth.

-Then I’ll pose some questions related to whether you think Gasland’s writer/director, Josh Fox, succeeds in the movie in making his case against fracking.
+Then I’ll pose some questions related to whether you think Gasland’s writer/director, Josh Fox, succeeds in making his case against fracking in the movie.

 When we talk about propaganda (our theme for this year’s movies) and its positive or negative intent, we must realize that this type of communication exploits well-known understanding about how we humans process what we see and hear.
 Research on judgment and decision-making demonstrates that we’re biased in our thinking, often resulting in false beliefs and poor decisions (e.g., Kahneman, 2011).
 Some years ago, this understanding gave rise to techniques for teaching critical thinking skills to America’s children.